pauline-rugwevera/food-and-wine-quiz/README.md

 I created the quiz color scheme using [ColorHunt](https://colorhunt.co/palette/22577a38a3a557cc9980ed99).
 I used five colors eventually though at the beginning I had used only four.
 This was before I had checked the color contrast with [WebAim](https://webaim.org/resources/contrastchecker/), when I realised two of my colors were failing.
 In order not  to change everything completely, I added one more as it only covers a smaller part of the project.
 The final colors used follows:

 ![color palette](assets/images/Screenshot_111.png)
+### Color scheme from left to right
+- #22577A (navy): I used this color as the background and main color of the quiz.
+It covers every section of the quiz.
+- #FFFDD0(cream):This color was used as a font color for all the quiz sections except for the buttons
+- #57cc99(green): I used this green color as background color of buttons as I had chosen a darker color as the sole background, needed something to brighten and contrast up the quiz area.
+Also this color is used to create that shadow area of the quiz boxes of all sections.
+This green color appears as well when a the user chooses a correct answer, to indicate that their answer is correct.
+Lastly it is the background color of choice A-D, to keep everything consistent.

+- #102637: I used this color as font color for buttons and choices A-D, but before that the font color was FFFDD0(cream), however it failed at color contrast checker with [WebAim](https://webaim.org/resources/contrastchecker/).
+Eventually had to use it as it contrasted well with background color green, and all other colors of the project.

+- #DA1212(red): I used this color to tell the user if they choose a wrong answer.
+If they pick a wrong answer they will know before moving to the next question.